edunham/resume/README.md

 To generate and view the PDF, I run ``pdflatex resume.tex && evince resume.pdf``.
 You can also use the included Makefile if you prefer.

+Everything before the ``\begin{document}`` configures the style and formatting.

+Your document's appearance will rarely change when you mess with indentation in the source, but will often change if you add or remove a blank line.

 How to share
 ------------